astronomer/docs/learn/connections/redshift.md

 4. Enter a name for the connection in the **Connection Id** field.

-5. Fill out the following connection fields using the information you retrieved from [Get connection details](#get-connection-details):
+5. Complete the following connection fields using the information you retrieved from [Get connection details](#get-connection-details):

     - **Connection Id**: Enter a name for the connection.
     - **Host**: Enter the cluster **Endpoint**.